Rethinking Bottlenecks in Safety Fine-Tuning of Vision Language Models: Multi-Image Safety Fine-tuning

-Similar to previous SFT methods, we added 500 general QA samples from training set of M4-Instruct \citep{li2024llava} to ensure the model’s ability to follow instructions remains unaffected.
-Notably, in the final training set of 4.5k samples, only 11\% are general samples, much lower than the 33\% used in Textual SFT and VLGuard \citep{zong2024safety}.
-The detailed SFT process is shown in Appendix \ref{appendix:training_detail}.
+\paragraph{MIRage.} Similar to prior SFT methods, we add 500 general QA samples from M4-Instruct \citep{li2024llava} to preserve instruction-following ability.
+In the final 4.5k training set, only 11\% are general samples, far lower than the 33\% used in Textual SFT and VLGuard \citep{zong2024safety}.
+The full training process is detailed in Appendix~\ref{appendix:training_detail}.